top of page

 The following individuals may apply for a John Peters Humphrey Fellowship:

-• individuals who have or will soon graduate from a Canadian law school;
+• individuals who have graduated or will soon graduate from a Canadian law school;

 • individuals who are studying in a graduate program at a Canadian law school;